imankit23/A-comparative-analysis-of-Neuro-symbolic-and-Deep-learning-models-on-IDS/README.md

 # A Comparative Analysis of Neuro-Symbolic and Deep Learning Models for Intrusion Detection

-This repository contains the official Jupyter Notebook (`.ipynb`) implementations and experimental frameworks for a comparative evaluation between connectionist Deep Learning (DL) architectures and hybrid Neuro-Symbolic (NeSy) AI systems.
+This repository contains the official Jupyter Notebook (`.ipynb`) implementations and experimental frameworks for a comparative evaluation between connectionist Deep Learning (DL) architectures and hybrid Neuro-Symbolic (NeSy) architectures on IDS.

 Each notebook is self-contained, incorporating its own data preprocessing pipeline (CICIDS-2017 feature engineering) followed by the model architecture and evaluation logs.